XBriggs.jpg

 In the News

-Xavier Briggs quoted on housing affordability in New York City by Mireya Navarro, "New Tool Shows New York Neighborhoods at Risk of Rent Hikes" The New York Times, September 21, 2016.
+Quoted by Mireya Navarro in "New Tool Shows New York Neighborhoods at Risk of Rent Hikes," The New York Times, September 21, 2016.

 Publications